elsheena/ElsheenaEats/README.md

 - [x] Add a button that resets the categories filter
 - [x] Add a note when there are no dishes with the selected category (for example soup with a mark vegetarian)
 - [x] Add a back button in the item page to take the user back to the previous page (cart, order, menu)
+- [ ] Fix fetching order and item details from the server with id from the url